 Zapata Liveaboard and Meals:

-This 100-foot luxury yacht has four single-occupancy cabins and two double cabins all with a private bathroom and air conditioning.
+The Georgiana, a 100-foot luxury air-conditioned yacht, has four single-occupancy cabins and two double-occupancy cabins all with a private bathroom.
 The liveaboard accommodates up to eight guests.

-Meals: Cuisine on the Georgiana is simple but gourmet.
-Fresh fish of the day is prepared at most meals, salads with fresh vegetables, and a variety of fruits are always available.
-Fresh sashimi and Italian-style pizzas are offered nightly for appetizers.
-At dinner, you’ll sample delicious pork and chicken entrees.
+Meals: Cuisine is simple but gourmet.
+Fresh fish of the day is prepared at most meals, pork and chicken entrees, salads with fresh vegetables, and a variety of fruits are always available.
+Fresh sashimi and Italian-style pizzas are offered nightly for appetizers, plus frozen Daiquiris, Cuba Libre and Mojitos.